vaughnanton/miscNotes/react.md

 ```

 - the `exact aka exact={true}` keyword makes sure it is the exact path otherwise `/pagetwo` will show both `'/' and '/pagetwo'`
+- we don't use anchor tags because a new HTML document will come in and all JS data gets dumped